dotnet/aspire/src/Microsoft.Extensions.ServiceDiscovery.Yarp/README.md

 YARP supports _direct forwarding_ of specific requests using the `IHttpForwarder` interface.
 This, too, can benefit from service discovery using the _Microsoft.Extensions.ServiceDiscovery_ library.
 To take advantage of service discovery when using YARP Direct Forwarding, use the `IServiceCollection.AddHttpForwarderWithServiceDiscovery` method.

-For example, consider the following .NET Aspire application:
+For example, consider the following .NET Aspire project:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);